yowmamasita/Ferris2/docs/tutorial/2_data_models.rst

 Querying
 --------

-Ferris models are ``google.appengine.ext.ndb.Model`` subclasses, so you can use any and all methods of `querying <https://developers.google.com/appengine/docs/python/ndb/queries>`_ ordinary models.
+Ferris models are ``ndb.Model`` subclasses, so you can use any and all methods of `querying <https://developers.google.com/appengine/docs/python/ndb/queries>`_ ordinary models.

 However, Ferris does provide you with some shortcuts::